jordanlab/stringMLST/README.md

 Optional arguments
 -1,--fastq1 = <fastq1_filename>
   Path to first fastq file for paired end sample and path to the fastq file for single end file.
-  Should have extention fastq or fq.
+  Should have extension fastq or fq.
 -2,--fastq2 = <fastq2_filename>
   Path to second fastq file for paired end sample.
-  Should have extention fastq or fq.
+  Should have extension fastq or fq.
 -d,--dir,--directory = <directory>
   BATCH MODE : Location of all the samples for batch mode.
 -C,--coverage